ldeluigi/microchat/DomainAnalysis.md

 - *Chat* can't be deleted.
 - *PrivateChat* can have only two partecipants, a owner and a partecipant.
+- A *User* can interact with a *Chat* only if it is a participant.
+- A *User* can send messages within a *Chat* only if it is a participant.
+- A *User* can only delete messages in a *Chat* if it's the original sender.

 ### User domain
 ```plantuml